WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 • That there are procedures in place in handling allegations against Staff, or Volunteers and any concerns staff and volunteers have (including concerns about the setting) are brought to the attention of the Local Authority Designated Lead (LADO) in every case;

-• That all Staff, (including volunteers and frequent visitors) who will be working in the school is given a mandatory induction which includes knowledge regarding abuse, neglect, specific safeguarding issues and familiarisation with Child Protection responsibilities.
+• That all Staff, (including students, volunteers and frequent visitors) who will be working in the school is given a mandatory induction which includes knowledge regarding abuse, neglect, specific safeguarding issues and familiarisation with Child Protection responsibilities.
 The induction will also include procedures to be followed if anyone has any concerns about a Child’s Safety or welfare, and knowledge about the schools’ policies and procedures;

 • That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development;